-Standard Select this to project an image with a similar quality to that of the original image.
-An image is projected with a high regard for reproduction of white.
-Presentation Select this to project an image with a similar quality to that of the original image.
-A bright and high-contract image is projected.
-Cinema Select this to project a moving picture.
+Presentation a high regard for reproduction of white. .
+Select this to project an image with a similar quality to that of the original image.
+A bright and high-contrast image is projected.
+Cinema .
+Select this to project a moving picture.
 A picture is projected with a high regard for color tone reproduction.
-Video Select this to project a regular picture such as TV program sRGB Select this when you want to project an image from a sRGBcompatible digital camera.
+Video .
+Select this to project a regular picture such as TV program sRGB .
+Select this when you want to project an image from a sRGBcompatible digital camera.
 An image is projected in the display mode conforming to the sRGB Standard.
-User User adjustable
+User .
+User adjustable